itzrrj2/milgya/README.md

-# TeraBox Downloader Bot
+# TeraBDownloader Bot

-A Telegram bot for downloading videos and files from TeraBox.
+A Telegram bot for downloading videos and files from Ter.

 ## Features

-- ⚡ Fast downloads from TeraBox
+- ⚡ Fast downloads from Ter
 - 📥 3 free downloads for all users
 - 🔄 Shortlink verification for additional downloads
 - 💎 Premium membership support